-13There are six Greek EBA banks (Attica Bank, Eurobank Ergasis, Bank of Piraeus, Alpha Bank, Bank of Greece, National Bank of Greece) as well as one Belgian bank (Dexia), which were acquired by the state.
+13There are 6 Greek EBA banks (Attica Bank, Eurobank Ergasis, Bank of Piraeus, Alpha Bank, Bank of Greece, and National Bank of Greece) as well as 1 Belgian bank (Dexia), which were acquired by the state.

 14The sample filters applied in Schmidt (2019) are similar to ours and comprise 31 EBA banks and 58 non-EBA banks that have available data on analyst forecasts.
-In the Online Appendix, we show results from an analysis using the full initial sample.
+In Supplementary Material, we show results from an analysis using the full initial sample.
 The results are largely similar to the results shown for our main sample.